Castling: History

 Various forms of castling were developed due to the spread of rulesets during the 15th and 16th centuries which increased the power of the queen and bishop, allowing these pieces to attack from a distance and from both sides of the board, thus increasing the importance of king safety.

 The rule of castling has varied by location and time.
 In medieval England, Spain, and France, the white king was allowed to jump to c1, c2, d3, e3, f3, or g1 if no capture was made and the king was not in check and did not move over check; the black king might move analogously.
 In Lombardy, the white king might also jump to a2, b1, or h1, with corresponding squares applying to the black king.
 Later, in Germany and Italy, the rule was changed such that the king move was accompanied by a pawn move.

 In the Göttingen manuscript (c.
 1500) and a game published by Luis Ramírez de Lucena in 1498, castling consisted of moving the rook and then moving the king on separate moves.

 The current version of castling was established in France in 1620 and in England in 1640.
+It served to combine the rook's move and the king's jumping move into a single move.

 In Rome, from the early 17th century until the late 19th century, the rook might be placed on any square up to and including the king's square, and the king might be moved to any square on the other side of the rook.
 This was called free castling.

 In the 1811 edition of his chess treatise, Johann Allgaier introduced the 0-0 notation.
 He differentiated between 0-0r (right) and 0-0l (left).
 The 0-0-0 notation for queenside castling was introduced in 1837 by Aaron Alexandre.
 The practice was adopted in the first edition (1843) of the influential Handbuch des Schachspiels and soon became standard.
 In English descriptive notation, the word "Castles" was originally spelled out, adding "K's R" or "Q's R" if disambiguation was needed; eventually, the 0-0 and 0-0-0 notation was borrowed from the algebraic system.